Desert camping in Morocco has been one of my greatest adventures yet.

 After a night like that, I was not about to jump into a freezing cold shower in the morning.
 I recommend bringing a very warm jacket or a sleeping bag if you visit in the fall or winter.

 Most Sahara desert camp packages include camel trekking.
 You will take a jeep out a short way into the desert and meet up with a small group of guides, and enough camels for your group.

 The camel ride will take about one hour as you’re led through the desert by the guides to the location of your camp.
-Your luggage will stay with the vehicles you drove out to the desert in, and will be dropped off at your camp while you finish your camel ride.
+Your luggage will stay with the vehicles and be dropped off at your camp while you finish your camel ride.

 You’ll want to wear pants and bring a light headscarf.
 The desert can get quite windy and the scarf will help keep sand out of your mouth and hair.

 If you do not wish to participate in a camel ride, you can easily get to your desert camp by vehicle.

 What to expect at a Sahara desert camp

 Being out in the middle of the Sahara is the very best part of the desert camping experience.
 You can walk to the top of nearby sand dunes and see the desert go on for miles and miles in every direction.

 It’s very peaceful, and if you wander away from the campsite a little, you’ll find almost complete silence.
 This is especially powerful at night if you’re lucky enough to have clear skies.